Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 Alopecia areata is another type of hair loss that can be triggered by stress.
 This type of alopecia is believed to be related to the immune system.
 It usually causes a very distinctive type of hair loss, where small coin-sized bald patches appear across the scalp, face, and body.

 Stress is thought to be a trigger that can set off the symptoms of alopecia areata.
-As explained in this blog from Alopecia UK, people who experience patchy hair loss can often recall a stressful event a few weeks before they first started noticing the hair loss.
+People who experience patchy hair loss can often recall a stressful event a few weeks before they first started noticing the hair loss.

 It’s not clear why this happens but one theory is that stress hormones affect the immune system, causing the immune cells to target hair follicles.